SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

    1. Click **View Playbook** to see details of the playbook run.
 Each node in the playbook will show either **Success** or **Failed**.
    1. Click a node to download results of that node’s run.

-## Medium use case: Configure a notification for a log search
+## Intermediate example: Configure a notification

-The following use case shows how to configure a notification to send an email with results of a log search in Sumo Logic core platform.
+The following example shows how to configure a notification that sends an email upon completion of the action to perform a log search in Sumo Logic core platform.

 1. Edit the Sumo Logic CIP resource:
    1. Click the **Configuration** button (gear icon) at the top of the UI.